cosmos/cosmos-sdk/x/ibc/core/spec/01_concepts.md

 and resets its block-height, it is responsible for updating its chain-id to increment the version number.
 IBC Tendermint clients then verifies the version number against their `ChainId` and treat the `VersionHeight` as the Tendermint block-height.

-Tendermint chains wishing to use Versions to maintain persistent IBC connections even across height-resetting upgrades must format their chain-ids in the following manner: `{chainID}-{version_number}`.
+Tendermint chains wishing to use versions to maintain persistent IBC connections even across height-resetting upgrades must format their chain-ids in the following manner: `{chainID}-{version_number}`.
 On any height-resetting upgrade, the chainID **MUST** be updated with a higher version number than the previous value.